Noida: Economy

 In the last few years, Noida has also become a hub for software and mobile app development companies like Microsoft, Arm Holdings, HCL, Samsung and Barclays.
 These companies are contributing to the city's economy with their software product development and service export in foreign currencies.
 Samsung recently invested ₹50 billion in Noida, under the Make in India initiative.

 Paytm, India's largest unicorn fintech company is also headquartered in Noida.
-Other growing startups from Noida include Astrotalk, an online astrology platform founded in 2017, which has expanded internationally and raised significant venture capital funding, and Appinventiv, one of APAC's high-growth companies according to the Financial Times.